 His review cuts me the more keenly because “The Great Good Place”, concerning which story he uses this phrase, “a succession of incoherent remarks and its drift quite unascertainable”, has been a source of particular delight to me.
 I have read and re-read it many times.
 It seems to me to be just one of those happy, perfect things that come to reward the good artist for many laborious, not quite perfect days.
 And then—your reviewer's voice is heard.
 I cannot imagine the lack of imagination that fails to see that restful place Mr James has so happily invented. [‘To the Editor of the Morning Post’, 12 October 190; Smith (ed) Correspondence of H G Wells: Volume 1, 1880-1903 (London: Pickering and Chatto 1998), 362-63]That Wells, author of ‘The Door in the Wall’ and many other things in that vein, found this Jamesian story so very resonant shouldn't surprise us.
 It's a fantasy in which an under-pressure London writer, George Dane, escapes via a visionary journey to a practical sort of paradise, obliquely told and not without its own flavour of sadness.
 The fantasy ‘great good place’ to which James's hero goes is not only much more like an luxury country-club or resort than a magical paradise, it is also exclusively male.
 The haven is a place where men can be with other men.
 For a closeted gay man, like James, such a sanctuary would have a particular sort of appeal.
 That is to say, James's story is a dream of escaping the pressures of mundane life that imagines such release as, in effect, a coming out of the closet.
 Might Wells's Sea Lady embody some similar veiled wish to enjoy sex without the complications of (whisper it) women altogether?

 Well, I don't know.
 And you're not convinced, I can see.
 It's likely this hinted-at Queer reading of Wells's novel (which stands, I concede, on much less confident ground than the Queer reading of James's ‘The Great Good Place’) is, at least in part, an attempt by me to smooth out some of the misogynist wrinkles in The Sea Lady's representation of women.
 A fool's task, I daresay.
 Nonetheless, there are issues with the way the novel handles its gender politics.
 I don't want to sound too preachy, here, or to lose sight of the fact that the novel is a comedy.
-Still, the Sea Lady herself is quite straightforwardly a femme fatale, a danger seductress whose capricious irruption into the settled world of the Buntings and their circle results in disruption, scandal and death.
+Still, the Sea Lady herself is quite straightforwardly a femme fatale, a seductress whose capricious irruption into the settled world of the Buntings and their circle results in danger, scandal and death.
 Chatteris proves perfectly helpless in the face of her overwhelming erotic power.